jlee1022/482-Group-Project/README.md

 2. Modeling
 3. Sensor Calibration
 4. Control Design and Simulations
-5. Simulation
-6. Design Report
+5. Design Report
+6. Presentation
-7. Presentation
+7. Deliverables
-6. References
+8. References
+9. Appendix

 ## 1. Introduction
 The Inertia Wheel Pendulum (IWP) principle of operation is a rotational electromechanical system is fixed with a inertial mass at the end of the a 2 degree-of-freedom rotational pendulum.
 The IWP will consist of a Link, mounted to a rigid surface, with a wheel at the end of that link that will be driven a motor to utilize the mass and geometric properties of the wheel to swing the link into the upright position.
 As the motor spins the wheel, this will create a reaction in the link to begin swinging, as a pendulum, with a controlled input to the system to provide sufficient angular acceleration and velocity to create enough momentum to swing the pendulum in the upright position.